AI4ScienceCommunity/AI4ScienceCommunity.github.io/neurips24/index.md

 ---
 layout: neurips24
-title: "AI for Scientific Discovery: From Theory to Practice"
+title: "AI for Scientific Discovery: Collaborative Future of AI and Scientists"
 permalink: /neurips24